Reward Collapse in Aligning Large Language Models: Introduction

 As our first main contribution, this paper documents a surprising phenomenon through a series of experiments, demonstrating that training a reward model on preference rankings could result in the \textit{same} reward distribution regardless of the prompts.
 We call this phenomenon \textit{reward collapse}, which occurs during the terminal phase of training~\cite{papyan2020prevalence}.
-Intriguingly, our theoretical analysis first predicted this phenomenon \textit{before} it was confirmed experimentally.
+Intriguingly, our theoretical analysis first predicted this phenomenon prior to its experimental confirmation.
 Indeed, we show that the collapse reward distribution can be numerically deduced from a simple optimization program or, even simpler, admits a closed-form expression.
-As demonstrated in Figure~\ref{fig:intro}, our prediction of reward collapse is in excellent agreement with the empirical results.
+As demonstrated in Figure~\ref{fig:evidence}, our prediction of reward collapse is in agreement with the empirical results.

-Reward collapse is clearly undesirable, as it overlooks the subtle differences among various prompts, potentially leading to the miscalibration of human preference during the training of LLMs via reinforcement learning with the reward model.
-A rudimentary strategy to bypass this issue is to early stop the training of the reward model~\cite{ouyang2022training}, which, however, is somewhat arbitrary and can make it challenging to determine the stopping point.
+Reward collapse is clearly undesirable as it overlooks the subtle differences among various prompts, potentially leading to the miscalibration of human preference during the training of LLMs via reinforcement learning with the reward model.
+A rudimentary strategy to bypass this issue is to early stop the training of the reward model~(\citep{ouyang2022training}), which, however, is somewhat arbitrary and can make it challenging to determine the stopping point.

-As our second main contribution, we introduce a principled approach to alleviating reward collapse, leveraging insights derived from the same optimization program that was instrumental in predicting this phenomenon.
+In our second main contribution, we introduce a principled approach to alleviating reward collapse, leveraging insights derived from the same optimization program that was instrumental in predicting this phenomenon.
 In essence, we propose to use distinct utility functions depending on prompts in training the reward model, such that the resulting reward distribution can be either widely dispersed or tightly concentrated, contingent on whether the prompt is open-ended or closed-ended.
 A notable advantage of this prompt-aware strategy is that our analysis is analytical, enabling full control over the shape of the reward distribution as required.
-As depicted in the right-most panel of Figure~\ref{fig:intro} and more results in Section~\ref{sec:expts}, our experiments show that reward collapse can be substantially mitigated using this prompt-aware methodology.
+Our experiments show that reward collapse can be substantially mitigated using this prompt-aware methodology.